Governorship of Phil Murphy: Marijuana

 Cannabis in New Jersey is legal for possession and use in both medical and recreational cases, but recreational distribution remains illegal.
 Murphy promised to legalize recreational marijuana within the first 100 days of his administration.
-Despite a Democratic super majority in the New Jersey Assembly and State Senate, there has been opposition within his own party as well as some Republicans, thus casting doubt on the passage of such legislation.
-Some legislators have proposed broader decriminalization instead of legalization.
+Despite a Democratic super majority in the New Jersey Assembly and State Senate, there had been opposition within his own party as well as some Republicans, thus casting doubt on the passage of such legislation.
+Some legislators had proposed broader decriminalization instead of legalization.
 A bill allowing for both recreational marijuana (for users over twenty-one years) and an expansion of medical marijuana was presented to the NJ Senate in June, 2018.
 In February 2019, it was announced that Murphy and New Legislature had agreed to tax marijuana sales by weight, rather than with a sales tax.
 Legalization would also allow for expungement for previous arrests.
 Support for legalization by New Jersey residents is polled at above 50%.

 Sixty municipalities in the state have passed resolutions to ban the sale within their respective borders.
 A vote on the bill to legalize was withdrawn on March 25, 2019, when it appeared there was not enough support to pass it.

 The amount in the possession of the previously convicted eligible for expungement remains contentious.
 With the unlikelihood of legalization, further decriminalization is being considered.
 The issue was taken up as a referendum and was passed by voters in November 2020.

 On Monday, February 22, 2021, Murphy signed three bills into law legalizing and decriminalizing marijuana.
 The legislation creates a regulated marijuana industry and addresses the disproportionate arrests of people of color over marijuana possession.
 He said: “As of this moment, New Jersey’s broken and indefensible marijuana laws, which permanently stained the records of many residents and short-circuited their futures, and which disproportionately hurt communities of color and failed the meaning of justice at every level, social or otherwise, are no more.”
 Numerous municipalities have restricted the sale of marijuana within them.

 Employee rights

-Murphy has said he would support legislation to close the gender pay gap and increase the minimum wage to $15 per hour.
+Murphy had said he would support legislation to close the gender pay gap and increase the minimum wage to $15 per hour.
 His first official action as governor was an executive order to support equal pay for women in the state government.
 In April 2018 he signed legislation making it illegal to pay a woman less than a man for the same job unless there is viable reason.
 In May 2018, Murphy signed into law legislation requiring that all employees be entitled to pay sick leave based on the previous year's number of worked hours.
 In January 2019 he worked with legislative leaders to reach an agreement to raise the minimum wage in 2019 to $10 per hour and to $15 per hour by 2024.
 Murphy signed the bill in February 2019 with the first wage hike to take effect by July 1, 2019 with the wage going up to $10 an hour.
 A law effective January 1, 2020 made it illegal to ask for previous salary histories.